DoctorPCOD/DoctorPCOD/2024-spring/readme.md

 # Syllabus

-- The class syllabus is posted on Blackboard and contains additional information about all of the topics outlined below
+- The class syllabus is posted in this repository (and on Blackboard) and contains additional information about all of the topics outlined below

+# Office Hours

+- Every week day from 8:00 - 8:30 a.m. virtual (e-mail or Zoom by appointment)
+- Every week day from 8:30 - 9:00 a.m. in BIC 3F07 (our lab classroom)
+- Mondays and Fridays from 10:30 a.m. - 12:00 p.m. in BIC 3E01 (my office)

 # Lecture